setms/book/docs/requirements/digest.md

 requirements in multiple ways.

 Model the environment.
-A **context diagram** shows how the system fits in the ecosystem.
+A **context diagram** shows how the system fits in the ecosystem @@Brown2016.
-An **ecosystem map** is similar, but also shows systems of interest that the product doesn't itself interact with.
+An **ecosystem map** is similar, but also shows external systems that the product doesn't itself interact with.
+An **event list** identifies external events that trigger behavior in the system.
+Events originate from users, time, or external systems.

 Model the system.
 An **analysis model** is a diagram that depicts requirements visually, which sometimes makes it easier to find flaws.
 Examples are DFDs, ERs, STDs, dialog maps, and decision trees.
+A **feature tree** organizes features in logical groups and hierarchies.

 Look for derived requirements that are a logical consequence of requests.
 Customers sometimes don't articulate points that they believe are obvious, so look for implicit requirements as well.